Tapadoo/TCSlackNotifierPlugin/README.markdown

 </settings>
 ```

-#Note on TeamCity version support
+# Note on TeamCity version support

+Version 3 was updated for TeamCity 2017.2 support.
+It was just a settings update and recompile - so any issues from previous versions remain

-I'm still using **TeamCity 7.1** , but a few tests on the free version of TeamCity 8 went fine, and it seems to work there also.
+Previous versions where built for TeamCity 7.1, but a few tests on the free version of TeamCity 8 went fine, and it seems to work there also.
 Have yet to test on TeamCity 9 but whats the chance it doesn't work?

-###Issues
+### Issues

 * all xml config - needs web ui extensions for updating settings from GUI.
 Considering it.
 * channel can be changed per-project either by environmental variable (SLACK_CHANNEL (env var may be broken)) or by changing the project specific xml in the data directory.
 This could also use web ui extension UI for editing.